MackanT/WorkTimer/docs/INFO.md

 - Review Application Log for specific error messages

 **Database errors**
-- Ensure `data_dpg.db` file exists and is not locked by another process
+- Ensure `worktimer.db` file exists and is not locked by another process
 - Check that you have write permissions in the application directory
 - Review Application Log for SQL error details